Mmmmjp/Vision_grid/.github/README_en.md

 - [🗂️ Directory Structure](https://github.com/Mmmmjp/Vision_grid#directory-tree)

 ---
-## 🌐About the Application
+## 🌐 About the Application
-**VisionGrid**is a web application designed to support goal setting and achievement.
+**VisionGrid** is a web application designed to support goal setting and achievement.
 It incorporates the Mandala Chart methodology, enabling users to break down large goals into specific elements and tasks, manage them, and review their progress toward achievement.

 ▶【Sample Mandala Chart Image】
 ![Sample image of Manadala sheet](https://github.com/Mmmmjp/Vision_grid/blob/main/images/grid-sheet-sample.png)

 ---
-## 🎯Target Users
+## 🎯 Target Users
 - Individuals striving to achieve their goals or learning something new.
 - Those facing career transitions or job hunting and need to reflect on their goals and direction.

 ---

-## 💡Motivation for Creating the Application
+## 💡 Motivation for Creating the Application

 ### 💬 Issues to Solve